UMD-CSEC/bookstore-public/solution/README.md

 First, we notice that if we try to log in with any username that isn't `admin`, the error returned is `User not found`.
 But if we log in with the username `admin`, the error is `Invalid username or password`.
 Also, if we put in the query `' OR 1=1; --`, we also get `Invalid username or password`.
 So, we get a different response depending on whether the SQL query returned a row or not, which we can exploit to find the admin password.

-The script for finding the password is in [blind.py](./blind.py), which uses the [requests module](https://pypi.org/project/requests/).
+The script for finding the password is in [blind.py](./blind.py), which requires the [requests module](https://pypi.org/project/requests/) to be installed.
 See if you can understand what it's doing!

 After finding the password, we can log in as the admin, and get a congratulatory message.